Lumsdale Valley

 Lumsdale Valley is a steep-sided wooded gorge in the Peak District near Matlock, Derbyshire, in England.
 It is the location of a series of historic water-powered mills.

 Lumsdale Valley site is a protected Scheduled Monument, currently owned and preserved by the Arkwright Society (leased to the society since the 1976 and then bequeathed to it in 1996 by Marjorie Mills).
 It is within the Lumsdale Conservation Area, set up in 1980.
 The monument consists of a series of historic water-powered mills and other fragile industrial archaeological structures and remains.
-The privately owned central gorge area of the monument is no longer open to general public access.
+The privately owned central gorge area of the monument is only accessible by a permissive footpath, which the Society may close when required.

 The name Lumsdale is believed to mean either 'valley of chimneys' (from the Scottish word lum meaning chimney and reflecting the area's industrial heritage) or 'valley of water pools' (from the English name lumb meaning a place with a pool).

 Water features

 Bentley Brook runs through Lumsdale Valley into the River Derwent.

 The Upper Pond was constructed in the 1780s by Watts, Lowe and Co to supply water for their cotton mill.
 It has silted up since the dam wall broke in 1947 and is now a designated nature reserve.
 The Middle Pond was also from the 1780s and was restored in 2014 (funded by the Heritage Lottery) after being dry and overgrown.
 The Lower Pond was originally a quarry but was converted into a reservoir in 1850.

 Lumsdale Falls is a scenic natural cascade below the Lower Pond.
-There is no longer public access to the falls in the central gorge area.